hajarsaihi/teamBayliss/README.md

 Copy the localhost URL and paste it into your browser (for best user experience please use Mozilla Firefox or Google Chrome).

-This would lead you to the homepage of 'Phospho Kinase'.
+This would lead you to the homepage of 'Phospho Kinase', where you can browse 'Kinase', 'Inhibitors', 'Phosphosites' and 'PP Tool'.

 ## Authors